How we use your information

 Circumstances when the Council may be required to share your personal data without your consent may include instances where the information is required for the purposes of prevention or detection of crime, or the apprehension and prosecution of offenders.
 We may also be required to share your personal data for the purposes of safeguarding or protecting the welfare of yourself and others.
 In these circumstances we will only share information that is relevant for the intended purpose and information that is shared will be restricted to the minimum necessary.

 If you believe that your personal data has been shared inappropriately, you have a right to complain about this.
 More information about how to make a complaint is available on our customer feedback page.

 We have a responsibility to monitor all incidents that may breach security and/or confidentiality of information.
 In the interest of maintaining strong security protocols, the council encourages all staff and members of the public to bring to our attention, incidents involving the loss of personal or sensitive business information.

 If you have lost or found such information, please complete the Council’s Security Incident Reporting Form.
-For further advice and assistance please email email@example.com or phone 01392 380100.
+For further advice and assistance please email firstname.lastname@example.org or phone 01392 383000 and ask for the Information Governance Team.
 Please include your name and contact details so that we can contact you again if necessary.

-Any personal information that is collected via this process will be kept secure and will only be used for the purposes of investigating the specific concern raised.
+Any personal data that is collected via this process will be kept secure and will only be used for the purposes of investigating the specific concern raised.

 Job applicants, current and former employees